Overview of Animal Ordinances

 City License: All dogs and cats that are kept within the city limits are required to have a city license.
 Proof of a valid rabies vaccination is required to purchase a city license.
 The city license is $5.00 for a pet that is spayed/neutered and $20 for a pet that is intact, and it is valid for 1 year.

 Multiple Pet Permit: Any person owning more than 5 dogs and/or cats is required to have a multiple pet permit.
 To qualify for the permit all pets must be spayed/neutered and have current city licenses.
 Upon inspection of the premises by the Animal Services Department and payment of the $25.00 fee, the permit is issued for 1 year.

-Chaining or Tethering a Dog: It is against city ordinance to chain or tether a dog with any restraint unless the person is holding the restraint.
+Chaining or Tethering a Dog: It is against city ordinance to chain or tether a dog with any restraint unless the person is holding the restraint, with a few exceptions.

 Animals at Large: It is against city ordinance for a dog to run at large.
 It is against city ordinance for a cat that has not been altered or vaccinated for rabies to run at large.

 Hens: Hens are allowed in the city limits (unless not allowed by HOA), not to exceed 8 hens.
 A coop is required and must be located at least 20 feet of the private residence of another.
 The hens must be contained within the owner’s backyard.

 Nuisances: You may not allow an animal to damage, soil, defile or defecate on private property other than the owner’s property unless such waste is immediately removed and properly disposed of by the owner of the animal.

 You may not allow pet food to remain outside unattended for an extended period of time so as to attract nuisance animals.

 Free roaming cats that cause a nuisance while off the premises of their owners are in violation of City Code and can be impounded or their owners can be fined for a code violation.